2 Things Parents Can Do to Dramatically Improve School Air Quality (& Your Child’s Health)

 The EPA has declared that all Americans have a Right to Know about the chemicals that they are exposed to daily.
 Right to Know laws include disclosure of cleaning products and pesticides used in your school buildings.
 Finding out this information can be extremely helpful to you as you help the school choose nontoxic options and improve overall school air quality.
 As a result of parental awareness, schools around the country have made the switch to healthier practices that reduce harmful chemical exposures at schools.
 This has resulted in improved attendance, health, and student performance.
 Increased attention to this issue has also led to positive outcomes for the teachers, staff, and administration who work in the schools each day.18 Parents today have a wonderful opportunity to make informed choices for their growing children that promote health and well being.
 When my son Douglas was recovering from pesticide exposure, I didn’t even have access to the internet to do any research.
 People were relatively in the dark compared to the amazing educational resources, networks, and other support available today.
 That is right where I was (in the dark), when my son was critically injured in elementary school.
 Before that happened, I had no idea that I needed to check out “safe materials” for school supplies or that I even needed to think about what went on at school beyond his education.
 It’s my hope that you learn about the problems with school air quality and do what you can to spread the word to other parents and the school administration.
 So many kids are able to breathe easier thanks to parents like you!

 In our last newsletter we looked at how important it is to Choose Nontoxic School Supplies.
 Can you think of all the pesticides in your home?
 You may be surprised at how many you will find.
 Learn how to remove all toxic pesticides from your home in 8 Simple Steps.
 If you’re thinking about helping your schools eliminate harmful pesticide use, try out the Integrated Pest Management principles at home.
 We’ll show you how!
-If you're sending a college student off this fall, don't let them leave for school without reading tips from our college student interns: 6 Tips for Cleaner College Living - Advice from Our Interns Do You Know What’s In Your Laundry Detergent?
+If you're sending a college student off this fall, don't let them leave for school without reading tips from our college student interns: 6 Tips for Cleaner College Living - Advice from Our Interns.
+Read to find out which cleaning tools you need for a healthy, happy home.
+Do You Know What’s In Your Laundry Detergent?
 You might be shocked to find out the answer!

 Additional Resources for Concerned Parents: